Two-Tone Kitchen Cabinets: Trend or Timeless Design Choice?

 Inset Cabinetry

 Inset cabinetry features doors and drawers set inside the cabinet frame, sitting perfectly flush with the cabinet face.
-This style is considered the most craftsmanship-driven option available.
+Because of its construction and detail requirements, this style is considered the most craftsmanship-driven option available.

 Why homeowners love it: